Ayms/bitcoin-transactions/README.md

 bitcoin-transactions
 ===

-Bitcoin transactions made simple for standard or multisig wallets, create and send by your own your Bitcoin, Bitcoin Cash, Bitcoin Gold, Bitcoin Diamond, Zcash, Litecoin transactions, manage your keys and do not disclose them to dubious wallets software
+Claim your coins and manage them by yourself: Bitcoin transactions made simple for standard or multisig wallets, create and send by your own your Bitcoin, Bitcoin Cash, Bitcoin Gold, Bitcoin Diamond, Zcash, Litecoin transactions, manage your keys and do not disclose them to dubious wallets software

 ## Rationale